pyeve/eve/README.rst

 Features
 --------
-- Emphasis on the REST
+- **Emphasis on the REST**.
 The Eve project aims to provide the best possibile REST-compliant API implementation.
 Basic REST principles like separation of concerns, stateless and layered system, cacheability, uniform interface, etc have been (hopefully!) kept into consideration while designing the core API.

-- Full range of CRUD operations, via HTTP verbs
+- **Full range of CRUD operations via HTTP verbs**.
 APIs can support the full range of CRUD (Create, Read, Update, Delete) operations at both global and individual endpoints.
 So you can have a read-only resource accessible at one endpoint along with a fully editable resource at another.
 The following table shows Eve's implementation of CRUD via REST

     ====== ========= ===================
     Action HTTP Verb Context